DNG0101/DNG0101/README.md

   ┌──────────────────────────────────────────────────────────┐
   │  Open README.md in any editor                           │
   │  Press  Ctrl + H                                        │
-  │  Find:    USERNAME                                      │
+  │  Find:    DONTHULA NITHISH                                      │
-  │  Replace: your actual GitHub username                   │ │  Click "Replace All"  →  Save  →  Done. ✅             │
+  │  Replace: your actual GitHub DONTHULA NITHISH                   │ │  Click "Replace All"  →  Save  →  Done. ✅             │
   └──────────────────────────────────────────────────────────┘

   STEP 2 — Create your profile repository
   • github.com → New repository
-  • Name it EXACTLY your GitHub username  (e.g. johndoe)
+  • Name it EXACTLY your GitHub DONTHULA NITHISH  (e.g. johndoe)
   • Set to Public
   • Commit this file as  README.md
   • GitHub automatically shows it on your profile ✅